sys4-fr/playereffects/README.md

 * `groups` is a table of strings to which the effect type is assigned to.
 * `apply` is a function which takes a player object.
 It is the player object to which the effect is applied to.
 This function isused by the framework to start the effect; it should only contain the gameplay-relevant stuff, the framework does the rest for you.
 * `cancel` is a function which takes an effect table.
 It is the effect which is to be cancelled.
 This function is called by the framework when the effect expires or is explicitly cancelled by other means..
 * `hidden` is an optional boolean value.
-Idf true, the effect description and icon will not be exposed to the player HUD.
+Iff `true`, the effect description and icon will not be exposed to the player HUD.
 Otherwise, the effect is exposed.
+Default: `false`
+* `cancel_on_death` is an optional boolean value.
+Iff true, the effect will be cancelled automatically when the player dies.
+Default: `true`.

 ###### `apply` function
 The `apply` function is a callback function which is called by Player Effects.
 Here the modder can put all the gameplay-relevant code.